sophia goes old school

 At the same time they want to cut taxes and cut capital gains (keep in mind the poorest in our country don’t pay any capital gains tax).
 In essence we should spend less and decrease revenue at the same time.
 That’s pretty hard when you are in debt.
 That’s like a person with huge credit card bills and then gets their salary cut or a company with debt and then makes less revenue.
 Just spending less is better, we dont’ have to cut taxes as well. (i’m okay cutting taxes when we have a big honking surplus).

 Anyway, the noble point is not the bad part.
 There is a ton of waste in this country and we need to fix that.

 The bad part is when each “special interest” decides what is mandatory and what isn’t mandatory.
 When they try to define what we need.

 There are many ways to balance the budget.
-I may choose to emphasize education, domestic infrastructure and healthcare.
+I may choose to emphasize education, domestic infrastructure, protecting the environment and healthcare.
 Others may emphasize military spending.

 So, we hear things like “we can’t pay support healthcare for our poor because we don’t have the money”